nhsconnect/gpconnect/pages/accessrecord/accessrecord_design.md

 ### Sensitive data exclusion set ###

 <span class="label label-info">DECISION</span> Provider API processing **SHALL** support the application of an exclusion set, which **SHALL** be configurable, including containing null values.
-The current Royal College of General Practitioners (RCGP) sensitive exclusion set **SHALL** be applied for Stage 1 First of Type (FoT), for the complete patient record, or sections/data-items, but is likely to amended pending the results of the current national review, expected February 2017 to be approved by the Joint GP IT Committee (JGPIT).
+The current Royal College of General Practitioners (RCGP) sensitive exclusion set **SHALL** be applied, for the complete patient record, or sections/data-items, but is likely to amended pending future guidance and review (to be approved by the Joint GP IT Committee (JGPIT)).
 <br>[GP summary exclusion code Lists](https://isd.hscic.gov.uk/trud3/user/guest/group/0/pack/1/subpack/141/releases)

 {% include note.html content="You will need to register for an account on TRUD (the NHS Terminology Reference Data Update Distribution Service) in order to view the above link." %}